tsubasakong/agents-deep-research/README.md

 ## Ways to Improve Speed and Output

 - [ ] Add caching (e.g. Redis) of scraped web pages to avoid duplication
-- [ ] Implement guardrails to nudge the researcher on from sub-topics that are already well covered
-- [ ] Implement tool usage tracking to prevent the researcher from calling the same tool across iterations - usage tracking is already implemented for the `IterativeResearcher`, but not used
 - [ ] Add more specialized research tools (e.g. Wikipedia search, academic paper search, data analysis etc.)

 ## Author